tnaekc25/stallveotesi_code/README.md

   The central display provides an at-a-glance view of all critical flight and system parameters.

   - **Live Video Feed**
-    Displays the night-vision perspective in real-time, with overlays of detected object bounding boxes for immediate visual feedback.
+    Displays the perspective in real-time, with overlays of detected object bounding boxes for immediate visual feedback.

   - **Analog Gauges**
     Visual gauges provide quick, intuitive readings of key flight data: